 Respondent.
 An individual who has been reported to have committed Prohibited Conduct.
-A respondent can be an individual or a student group or organization that is alleged to have engaged in conduct that violates the Policy.
+A respondent can be an individual or a student group or organization that is alleged to have engaged in conduct that violates this policy.

 Supportive Measures.
 Non-disciplinary, non-punitive individualized services offered to both the complainant and respondent as appropriate, reasonably available, and without fee or charge.
+This is referred to as protective measures in the Clery Act Compliance section above.

 Title IX Dismissal.
-If the conduct alleged in a formal complaint does not constitute sexual harassment as defined under Title IX, did not occur in a College education program or activity, or did not occur against a person in the United States, the College must dismiss the formal complaint with regard to that conduct for purposes of sexual harassment under Title IX.
-When a complaint is dismissed under Title IX, it may be resolved through the Investigator Resolution Process.
+If the conduct alleged in a formal complaint does not constitute sexual harassment as defined under Title IX, did not occur in a College educa- 9 tion program or activity, or did not occur against a person in the United States, the College must dismiss the formal complaint with regard to that conduct for purposes of sexual harassment under Title IX.
+When a complaint is dismissed under Title IX, it may be resolved through the Investigator Resolution Process as described in the section, Complaint Resolution.